0x2142/frigate-notify/docs/config/index.md

 # Config

-Configuration is primarily provided to Frigate-Notify via a [Config File](./file.md).
+Configuration is primarily provided to Frigate-Notify via a [Config File](./file.md) or environment variables.
 A [sample config](./sample.md) file is available to use as a template.

-Additionaly, a few [options](./options.md) are available through command line flags and/or environment variables.
+Additionally, a few [options](./options.md) are available through command line flags and/or environment variables.